goAuD/ScamWard/README.md

 ![Status](https://img.shields.io/badge/status-active-success)
 ![Awareness](https://img.shields.io/badge/focus-cybersecurity-critical)

-This project is a practical awareness guide against online scams, phishing, and social engineering attacks — based on real-world experience.
+This project is a practical awareness guide against online scams, phishing, and social engineering attacks - based on real-world experience.

 If you're an IT learner, self-hosting enthusiast, or just someone who wants to stay safer online, this field guide is for you.

+---

+## ⚠️ Disclaimer

+This repository collects documented security and privacy incidents for research and educational purposes.
+It does not aim to discredit or harm vendors, but to support transparency, awareness, and learning.

+Vendor names may appear in case studies, but only under the following conditions:

+- Already publicly reported by users (e.g. Reddit, forums, social media), or
+- Directly acknowledged by the vendor, or
+- Documented as a user-observed incident under investigation, even if not officially confirmed by the vendor.

 ---